vsrinivas/fuchsia/examples/media/media_player_flutter/README.md

 ### album

-The name of the artist who created the content.
+The name of the album on which the content appears.
 This field is optional.

+### device

+Specifies the name of the device (in the NetConnector sense) for a remote.
+This field is required for remotes and prohibited for all other types.

+### service

+Specifies the name of the service (in the NetConnector sense) for a remote.
+This field is required for remotes and prohibited for all other types.
+Currently, the service name for all media players is "only_media_player".

 ## AUDIO SUPPORT